Monitoring Respirable Dust in Coal Mines, Mineral Mines and Quarries

 BSBWHS409 - Assist with workplace monitoring processes

 This unit provides training in the skills and knowledge required to assist with monitoring a range of physical agents and conditions relevant to work health and safety (WHS).
 It will address the use of measuring devices to collect, interpret, evaluate and report on workplace information and data in relation to respirable dust exposure.
 It will also assist with the development of sampling plans.

 Duration: 2 days

 Who should attend

-This unit will apply to persons carrying out respirable dust sampling at a coal mine in accordance with AS 2985 and Recognised Standard 14: Monitoring respirable dust in coal mines.
+This unit will apply to persons carrying out respirable dust sampling at a coal, mineral mines and quarries in accordance with:

 Recognition of prior learning (RPL)

 You can apply for recognition of prior learning for this unit of competency.
 You will need to supply information on your work history and samples of work, and may need to undertake assessments and/or an interview to determine whether you have met the competency standards.
 RPL is conducted on a one-on-one basis.
 Contact us to discuss your RPL options.

 The Monitoring Respirable Dust in Coal Mines, Mineral Mines and Quarries course is delivered face-to-face over two days.
 It combines trainer-led theory and practical sessions involving small groups and individual activities.
 Some pre-reading of course materials may be required.
 On successful completion of all assessments, participants will be issued with a Statement of Attainment.

 - Coal workers’ pneumoconiosis and other mine dust lung diseases